- How does the UO define an international student?

 More information about academic programs and majors is available on the Majors and Minors webpage.

 Yes, international students can apply for a second undergraduate degree.
 Students who have already completed an undergraduate degree can apply as postbaccalaureate nongraduate students.

 Once we receive your materials, we will send you a letter to confirm the receipt of your application.
 We will also send you an Identification Number and a personal access code (PAC) that you can use to check the status of your application online.
 If admitted, a Notice of Admission and a Certificate of Eligibility (I-20 Form) will be mailed to you.

 The University of Oregon offers many scholarships and financial aid for international students.
-Financial assistance for international students is available through the Office of International Affairs.
+Financial assistance for international students is available through the International Student and Scholar Services.
 International students can also apply for general university scholarships through the Office of Student Financial Aid and Scholarships.

 Yes, according to U.S. law, on-campus employment is the only legal employment for international students.